kleenkanteen/my-website/src/content/blog/triple-hackathons.md

 Although for the 2nd one, my team brainstormed 3 ideas total, 2 were from me.
 After some deeper research my team decided to go with my 2nd idea.

 I used clickup for docs + task assignment.
 It combined notion + trello beautifully.
-Discord for communication.
-Discord was crucial.
+Discord for communication, it was crucial.

 The hackathons were all due at the same day at 12pm, 1pm, and 6pm.
 I started coding at 9am that day.
 I had just a 30 minute lunch break.
 All ended at 6pm.
-Was spent by then.
-Coding for a deadline is stresful.
-It's not fun.
+I was spent by then.
+Coding for a deadline is very stressful, it's not fun.

 1. The first one was due 12pm.
 [GPT-4 Powered Hackathon](https://lablab.ai/event/gpt-4-powered-app-creation-hackathon).
 We tried turning a phone camera into a cashier system using gpt-4 vision.
-Take picture, get item and price added to cart automatically. \
+Take a picture to get the item and price added to cart automatically. \
    \
    From 9am-12pm I was trying to finish it.
 Got the inventory and cart page working.
 Only managed to finished 90% of it.
 Got stuck on the camera part.
 The camera only took a picture of the top 30% of the preview.
 I think this was a issue of the canvas element being smaller than the video element it covered.
 The camera input is is piped into the canvas I believe.
 But the canvas was samller than we thought it was.
 Yet to be resolved as of Mar 3.\
    \